Ever since it premiered at The Old Vic in London in 2016, the rumour mill has been rife with talk about if and when Tim Minchin’s musical...

-Top 10 Christmas songs in Musical Theatre
+Top 10 Christmas Songs in Musical Theatre

 For those who have seen this colourful and charming musical adaptation of the hit Christmas comedy you will appreciate just how festive the whole show is from beginning to end.
 Ice Skating?
 Check.
 Snow in the auditorium?
 Check.
 Santa's sleigh flying?
 Double check.
 In fact, this show is so full of Christmas cheer your teeth begin to ache.
 The fun and peppy score features a number of tap along hits, with one of the strongest songs seeing a kick-line of angry Father Christmas impersonators bemoaning the loss of festive cheer.
 Buddy the Elf's mission to spread the joy of Christmas comes to a head with this lively production number which will stick in your head for days - just like all the best Christmas songs.
 Listen to the London cast deliver the tune, featuring the vocals of Ben Forster and Kimberley Walsh.

 Anyone who has ever left their Christmas shopping to the last minute will emphasise with this hilarious little ditty which comes at a much needed point in the delightful musical 'She Loves Me'.
 Whilst Georg and Amalia have spent the past months arguing and fighting without realising they are in fact each other's secret pen palls, the action moves away from their relationship for a fast paced production number that rattles the action along up to a perfect finale setting, Christmas Eve.
 If you've every rushed around Selfridges like a "popper who sheeps in time", you'll appreciate the blind panic associated with this song.
+Enjoy what you hear?
+Don't miss the London revival of this hit show at the Menier Chocolate Factory this season.

 Now the words 'Christmas' and 'David Merrick' aren't always closely linked, but one of the best songs from his celebrated musical of 1961 came at the act break when composers Jule Styne, Betty Comden and Adolph Green provided a jolly Christmas finale.
 I've recently become mildly obsessed with this slight musical that follows magazine writer Angie McKay who is assigned to write a story about a group of well-dressed homeless people sleeping in the New York subway system.
 A sure fire hit, it was not, but this song is certainly the take away tune.